IsmaelBenyelun/Lattice-SIMP/README.md

 Topology Optimization algorithm for (linear elastic) truss lattice structures based on the SIMP approach

-Execute using julia `main.jl`, or run in the command line:
+Execute using julia `main.jl` or `main-3d.jl`, or run in the command line:

 ```cli
 $ julia main.jl
 ```

-The script works as follows:
+The script `main.jl` works as follows:

 - Creates a truss lattice (unit square with two diagonal bars) given the number of joints in height `nodes_h` and the number of joints in width `nodes_w`